 You will be using your rollator a lot, so try to pick something you’ll enjoy using!
 Rollators today are more stylish than ever, and with many different colors and design options to choose from, you can find something that both fits your needs and that you won’t mind taking out of the house when you’re running errands or meeting up with friends.

 With these features in mind, we’ve created a product comparison chart to help you find the rollator that best suits your needs.
 We’ve curated some of the best rollators available and make your choice a little less overwhelming.

 Note that all of the rollators Because Market carries are height adjustable and foldable, letting you customize your experience and bring them along wherever you go.

-Best For: Portability
+Best For: Style

 Our lightest rollator at only 11 pounds, the Pink Zebra Aluminum Folding Rollator Walker folds flat and even has a carry strap to make transportation even easier.
 It also includes a makeup mirror and foldable cup holder.
 The 6-inch wheels are good for a variety of terrain and the eye-catching pink and zebra stripe coloring make it anything but boring.